 I rarely wear anything more than my wedding rings, a pair of stud earrings, and a simple necklace.
-I have to admit to what some see as a bad habit, too: I sleep and shower in all of my jewelry.
-I know some of you are cringing at that, but if you were as talented at losing things at I am, you’d be hesitant to take off your favorite jewelry too.
-I’ve lost too many of my little treasures over the years, and I do not want my wedding rings to be added to the list of jewelry that I’m never going to see again.
+I also sleep and shower in all of my jewelry.
+That may surprise you, but if you lost things as often as me you’d understand.
+I’ve lost too many of my little treasures over the years, and do not want my wedding rings to be added to that list.

 The problem I have with wearing all of the same jewelry all the time is that it doesn’t take long for my pieces to lose their sparkle.

-The rings have it the worst – I make biscuits, garden, clean out the chicken coop, change diapers (well, I used to, anyway) and do all sorts of stuff with my hands.
+The rings have it the worst.
+I garden, make biscuits, clean out the chicken coop, change diapers, and do all sorts of other stuff with my hands.
 My rings catch a lot of grime from all of that activity, so they require regular cleaning.